linse/rna-toolbox/rnawolf-benchmark/mcfold-dp.md

 done
 ```

-We transform the results into the right format for the stats tool:
+We transform the results into the right format for the stats tool
 ```bash
 for f in `ls data-long-mcfold/*Ref`; do filename=$(basename "$f");